basharast/Kodi-UWP-ARM/src/README.md

 Kodi has specific way to build,

-if you have different build tools than mine will give you a lot of errors
+if you have different build tools than mine will give you a lot of errors using my build

 to learn how to make this working for older devices follow these steps: